 2. Duration of oral testimony.
-Each testifier shall be allowed to speak for up to three minutes on each item.
+Each testifier shall be allowed to speak for up to one minute on the consent agenda items and three minutes on other agenda each item.
 If approved by the presiding officer and announced prior to any oral testimony being taken, the testifier may be allowed one minute to conclude the testimony on the item.
 The time limits for testimony at a public hearing, Council or committee meeting may be modified, if the modification is initiated by the presiding officer and approved by a majority of the voting members of the Council or committee, as the case may be; provided that a modification would apply equally to all testifiers and all items.
 No further oral testimony by the testifier on the item shall be permitted.
 An individual's request to testify may be deemed withdrawn if the individual does not answer when called to testify.